 The value of the goods stolen in a break-in has gone up – hardly a surprise, with the number of computers and portable electronic items we all own.

 In the summer, break-ins are more common, as there is simply more opportunity.
 Every other home on a street may be empty over a long weekend, making it easy for thieves to target their activities.
-While monitored alarm systems are a definite detriment, keep in mind that a thief can generally grab what he is interested in long before the police arrive.
+While monitored alarm systems are a definite deterrent, keep in mind that a thief can generally grab what he is interested in long before the police arrive.

 Here are a few simple tips that can make your home a lot less appealing: